W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 They can be represented in the canonical basis of $\R^2$ by $e_1=\left(\sqrt{2},0\right)$ and $e_2=\left(-\frac{1}{\sqrt2},\frac{1}{\sqrt2}\right)$.
 The dual basis is given by $\omega_1^\vee=(\frac1{\sqrt 2},\frac1{\sqrt 2})$ and $\omega_2^\vee=(0,\sqrt2)$, and the fundamental weights are $\omega_1=\omega_1^\vee$ and $\omega_2=\frac12\omega_2^\vee$.
 We further introduce weights $h_i$ and $\tilde h_i$ by setting

 They satisfy $\sum_{i=1}^4h_i=\sum_{i=1}^4\tilde h_i=0$.
 All of these are depicted in Figure~\ref{fig:weyl} below.

-The exponents of $B_2$ are given by $1$ and $3$: this implies that for generic values of $\bm c$ the $\mc WB_2$ algebra is generated by two currents $\L$ and $\Wb$, with respective spins $2$ and $4$.
-The current of spin $2$ is the stress-energy tensor that generates the Virasoro algebra, while that of spin $4$ is associated to higher-spin symmetry; using Mathematica we find an explicit expression for it in terms of derivatives of the field $\Phi$.
-Since it will not serve to our purpose we refer to Appendix~\ref{appendix:WB2} for explicit expressions.
+The exponents of $B_2$ are given by $1$ and $3$: for generic values of $\bm c$ the $\mc WB_2$ algebra is generated by two currents $\L$ and $\Wb$, with respective spins $2$ and $4$.
+The current of spin $2$ is the stress-energy tensor, while that of spin $4$ is associated to higher-spin symmetry; using Mathematica we find explicit expressions for them (gathered in Appendix~\ref{appendix:WB2}) in terms of derivatives of the field $\Phi$.